 So, as you can see, this isn’t really a cut and dry, yes or no type of answer.
 Like I said, it depends.
 If you’re comparing an older phone with standard wired charging to a modern phone with fast wireless charging, the latter will probably be faster—or comparable at the very least.
 So at there’s that.

 But if you’re comparing quick wired charging to any form of wireless charging, you’re definitely getting a slower trickle there.
 Quick wired charging is undoubtedly the fastest way to juice your phone…assuming it supports it.
 (The iPhone 8 and X support fast wired charging, but it requires a special Lightning-to-USB-C cable and USB-C charger.
-It’s unclear whether they support fast wireless charging yet.)
+They also support Fast Wireless Charging as long as you’ve updated to iOS 11.2.)

 And that’s what really throws a wrench into this already not-so-simple answer: not all phones support all standards.
 So, it depends even more.
 To make matters even more convoluted, you not only have to take into consideration what phone you’re using, but also what charger you’re using.